mhaack/mh-site/src/content/halloween-creepy-eyes/index.md

 The trickiest part of this project are the eyes.
 Tricky because they should be assembled all in the same way, especially the length of the wooden stick and position of the servo should be equally to use the same servo swing parameters for all eyes.

 _Instructions:_
 Cut the tube and the wooden stick to the same length ~ 40mm.
 Hot glue the wooden stick to the back of the eye.
 Drill a hole at the end of the wooden stick.
 Also drill a hole into the side of the eye and one on the opposite side (see photo).
-Put the nail through the holes, place the eye inside the tube and hot glue both ends onto the tube edge.Move the stick at the back side of the tube should now be moving the eye.
+Put the nail through the holes, place the eye inside the tube and hot glue both ends onto the tube edge.
+Move the stick at the back side of the tube should now be moving the eye.

-To mount the servo hot glue it in 90-degree angle to the wooden stick on the back side of the plastic tube.
+To mount the servo hot glue it in a 90-degree angle to the wooden stick on the back side of the plastic tube.
 Use the wire to connect servo with the end of the wooden stick.
 The wire must be strong enough not to bend and move the eye.

 ## Electronics

 To move 10 servos with a small Wemos board we need some extra power.
 These small ESP8266 boards can only handle a current of ~500 mA in total max, enough to control two or three servo motors.
-To solve this, I use AA batteries as additional power source to run all 10 servos.
+To solve this, I use AA batteries as an additional power source to run all 10 servos.
 2 boxes of 4 AA batteries in parallel provide 6 volts and enough juice to run the servos.

 ![Fritzing Diagram](fritzing.png)